typefacedesign/document-driven-typedesign/ux/userjourneys.md

 * Chris is viewing the dashboard
 * Chris drags the Fonts from a folder on his computer to the drop area
 	* Chris is also able to select Fonts using a File Dialog
+* If Chris drops more than 18 Fonts, he is asked to try again with less Fonts
-* Chris is notified of the progress as the Fonts are loaded
+* Else, Chris is notified of the progress as the Fonts are loaded
 * Once all of the Fonts have been loaded they are added to the list of Fonts for the Font Family

 ### Add 1 or more existing Fonts to a Font Family

 * Chris is viewing the dashboard
 * Chris is trying to add Fonts to it but some of them already exist in that Family
+* If the fonts Chris tries to add bring the Family total to over 18, he is asked to try again with less Fonts
 * For each Font that already exists, Chris is asked if he wants to replace the existing Font which will forget any testing he has already completed for that Font
 	* If Chris answers Yes,
 		* It will replace that Font